 - a.
 One-time revenues.
 One-time revenues will only be applied toward one-time expenditures; they will not be used to finance on-going programs or services.
 Ongoing revenues should be equal to, or greater than, on-going expenditures. - b.
 Diversity.
 The City will strive to diversify its revenues in order to maintain needed services during periods of declining economic activity and/or during periods of property tax pressures. - c.
 Designation of Revenues. - i.
-Each year, the City shall designate and set aside 50%, not to exceed \$100,000 annually, of the prior year's collections for the Land Use Change Tax for conservation purposes.
+Each year, the City shall designate and set aside \$25,000 for conservation purposes, funded through the allocation of the Land Use Change Tax (LUCT).
+If the prior years' LUCT revenues are less than \$25,000, the General Fund will provide the difference from general revenues to ensure an annual contribution of \$25,000.
+Additionally, in the years when the LUCT revenues exceed \$25,000, 50% of the amount over \$25,000 will be designated for the conservation purposes, with the total annual designation not to exceed \$100,000.
 Expenditure of funds to be made upon approval of the City Council.
-Balance of said sum not to exceed \$500,000. - ii.
+Balance of said sum not to exceed \$500,000.

+- ii.
 Direct reimbursements from other entities shall be used to offset the appropriate City expense. - iii.
 Except for the provisions stated above, or as provided otherwise by Federal or State law, or by local ordinance, no unanticipated revenues shall be designated for a specific purpose(s) unless directed by the City Council.